santiagocaceres04/SA-Solution-Assetment-hubspot/README.md

 * What is the required **SLA** (Service Level Agreement) for the integration?
 * Which **internal teams** (Sales, Marketing, Management) will utilize the AI insights?

-Would you like any specific section to be expanded, or perhaps a different tone applied to the document?